SEARCH WEBSITE

 The Bachelor of Medical Science (Pathway to Medicine) has been made possible by the Regional Medical Program - an Australian first university and hospital partnership between CQU, UQ and the Central Queensland and Wide Bay Hospital and Health Services.

-This course provides a provisional entry pathway, designed for school leavers, to UQ's regionally based Doctor of Medicine that is delivered in the Central Queensland or Wide Bay regions.
+This course provides a provisional entry pathway, designed for school leavers, to UQ's regionally based Doctor of Medicine delivered in the Central Queensland or Wide Bay regions.

-Already completed prior study such as a bachelor's degree?
+Already completed prior studies, such as a bachelor's degree?
 You may like to consider a direct entry or postgraduate pathway to a medical degree offered by other institutions.

 Course structure